ims-systems-00/ims-kb/docs/General Information/09 - CQC/SG.md

 ## Closing a Safeguarding Concern

 1. Navigate to the `List` tab
-2. Click on the pencil icon the right of the relevant event
+2. Click on the eye icon the right of the relevant event
 3. Navigate to the `Amend` tab
 4. Click the checkbox next to `Close`